 Quick.
 Easy.
 Versatile.
 Healthy.
 Affordable.
 Delicious.
 This is my goal at meal time.

 One of the things I hear most from people regarding eating a healthy whole foods plant based diet is that it takes too much time.
 This simply isn’t true.
 Or, at least, it doesn’t have to be.

 I am always trying to bring more ways to get healthy meals (and snacks and desserts!) on your table in an easy, approachable way that don’t lack in flavor.
-I have categories here in my recipe index for 15 Minute Recipes and 30 Minute Recipes.
-And I love to introduce you to cookbooks that help you get the job done, too.

 The Simply Vegan Cookbook

 The Simply Vegan Cookbook ~ Easy, Healthy Fun & Filling Plant-Based Recipes Anyone Can Cook is written by Dustin Harder.
 Dustin is a graduate of the Natural Gourmet Institute in NYC, a personal chef, and the creator and host of The Vegan Roadie, an entertaining vegan travel series.
 Think Diner, Drive-Ins, and Dives – vegan style!

 Dustin has travelled the world, visiting grocery stores everywhere he goes, researching which vegan foods are truly accessible.
 When developing the recipes in this book, he kept that mind, so you can rest assured that you’ll be able to make these dishes easily.

 He wrote this book for all those who want to delve more into plant based foods, but are feeling intimidated and overwhelmed about just how to do that.
 But, don’t worry – if you’re a seasoned vegan, you’ll find these recipes creative, flavorful, and fun too!